AT A GLANCE

 Who we are

+Founded in 1937, Point University provides an affordable, quality education within the context of a Christian worldview.
 Students are prepared to attain their professional goals, equipped for spiritual growth and marketplace influence, and inspired to serve.
 With access to a full range of extracurricular activities, vibrant intercollegiate athletics, and community service opportunities, our students enjoy a robust traditional college experience.
 Those seeking a close-knit, diverse Christian environment in which faith is fully integrated into the entire educational experience will find a home at Point University.

-Recently launched master’s programs in Business and Ministry are aimed at preparing recent graduates or those who have significant professional experience for additional education and impact in their chosen fields.
+Master’s programs in Business and Ministry are aimed at preparing recent graduates or those who have significant professional experience for additional education and impact in their chosen fields.
 Additional graduate-level programs are planned for in the University’s strategic plan.

 At Point, we endeavor to challenge and engage each student to develop relationships with their peers, growing their faith and influence.